Shooting with both eyes open – why it’s something to aim for

 Why shooting with both eyes open is better

-Conversely, when shooting with both eyes open, you will find it easier to read the line, speed and distance; 90 per cent of your vision stays on the bird with the other 10 per cent aware of where the gun is in relation to the bird.
+If you shoot with both eyes open you will find it easier to read the line, speed and distance; 90 per cent of your vision stays on the bird with the other 10 per cent aware of where the gun is in relation to the target.
 Your focus on the target should therefore improve.
-As I explained to Patrick, it feels strange losing that tunnel vision.
 You have to learn to trust that, if you mount the gun correctly, with good muzzle control, picking the bird up correctly, sound technique and gun fit, you will shoot where you look.

 Which is your dominant eye?

 Do you shoot off the same shoulder as your dominant eye?
 In theory, there are various tests that one can use to self-diagnose eye dominance.
 One involves pointing at something then closing one eye — if the object stays in the same place you are right eye dominant; if it moves you are cross eye dominant.
-These tests are, frankly, pretty unreliable and I would strongly advise going to a reputable shooting coach to get his opinion.
-Patrick is certainly capable of shooting with both eyes open.
-However, if he were the type of shooter who only gets the gun out of the cabinet a few times a season and was content with this, I would adopt the “if it ain’t broke, don’t fix it” rule and simply work on his style and technique with one eye closed.
-But I get the impression that he wants to be as good as he can be and the best way of achieving that is shooting with both eyes open.
+However the best way to check your eye dominance is with a shooting instructor.